ludykraks/Gold/src/index.md

 title: "GoldChest Technologies"
 layout: "layouts/home.html"
 intro:
-  main: "Get the Perfect Website For You"
-  eyebrow: "Hey Y'all"
+  main: "Your Business Deserves a Powerful Online Presence"
+  eyebrow: "Welcome to GoldChest"
   summary: >
-   Your brand is unique.You know what you offer.
-Let's help you create website that represents you and your business.
-Put your brand online and attract new customers.
+    We build modern, fast, and professional websites tailored to your brand.
+    Whether you're just starting out or ready to scale, GoldChest Technologies helps you create a powerful digital presence that attracts customers and builds trust.
+    Stand out online with a website that works for you — day and night.
   image: "/images/langpage1x.jpg"
-  imageAlt: "GoldChest"
+  imageAlt: "GoldChest Technologies Web Design"
   buttonUrl: "tel:+233207615706"
-  buttonText: "0207615706"
+  buttonText: "Call Us Now: 0207615706"

 ---